- ERS-S15N-0019-- Supervisory Agricultural Economist, GS-0110-15 (Closes:Monday, April 6, 2015)

 Research Economist (Risk Management): Farming is a capital-intensive activity and the pace of change in asset values and debt levels in the past decade has resulted in a major change in the capital structure of U.S. agriculture.
 Changing public policy along with volatility in both markets and the natural environment have created a critical need for analysis of the role of risk management in farm-level decision-making.
 An opening is available for an economist to explore issues related to farmers’ investment decisions in the face of uncertainty, including the implications of those decisions for land use.
 Also of interest is farmer response to new policy instruments designed to reduce sectoral risk, such as federal assistance for crop insurance.

-Under the new Pathways Program, ERS hires students for summer internship positions.
-Applicants must be enrolled at least half-time at an accredited school (high school, technical or vocational school, 2 or 4 year college, university, graduate, or professional school) and be in good academic standing (2.0 GPA or better).
+Under the Pathways Program, ERS hires students for summer internship positions.
+Applicants must be enrolled at least half-time at an accredited school (university, graduate, or professional school) and be in good academic standing (2.0 GPA or better).
 Students are hired to work full-time but may work part-time if discussed when student is hired.
-Deadline to apply is: Friday, February 6, 2015
+Check this page in January 2016 for Summer Intern opportunities next year.

 Other USDA Employment Listings